← All Rankings | #20 Overall | Reviewed by Sarah Chen | Last updated 2026-06-04

 Our Verdict

-The device is well-designed, about the size of a credit card, and can attach magnetically to the back of a phone.
-For phone calls, it captures both sides of the conversation through vibration sensing when attached to the phone.
-For in-person meetings, it sits on the table and records through built-in microphones.
-The hardware-based approach means there is no software to configure, no bot to manage, and no dependency on any particular meeting platform.
-You press a button, and it records.
+The hardware lineup now spans the Plaud Note and NotePin at $159, the NotePin S at $179, and the flagship Note Pro at $189.
+The Note is about the size of a credit card and attaches magnetically to the back of a phone.
+For phone calls it captures both sides of the conversation through vibration sensing when attached to the handset.
+In an in-person meeting it sits on the table and records through built-in mics.
+There’s no bot to manage and no meeting platform to depend on.
+You press a button and it records.

 Key Features